lovettchris/SgmlReader/README.md

 sgmlreader -html *.htm *.xml
 ```

-Converts all the MSN home page to XML storing the result in the local file
+Converts all the MSN home page to XML storing the result in the local file `msn.xml`.
-"msn.xml".

 ```c#
 sgmlreader -html http://www.msn.com -proxy myproxy:80 msn.xml
 ```
-Converts the given OFX file to XML using the SGML DTD "ofx160.dtd" specified in
-the test.ofx file.
+Converts the given OFX file to XML using the SGML DTD "ofx160.dtd" specified in the test.ofx file.

 ```c#
 sgmlreader -dtd ofx160.dtd test.ofx ofx.xml